luca-martinelli-09/serie-dl/README.md

+# serie_dl
-# Series and Movies downloader
+A series and movies downloader for python

+## How it works